- Research History

 Short-term studies are based on specific questions, which address contemporary research issues and contribute to the peer-reviewed body of knowledge that is disseminated primarily via scientific journals, reports and meetings attended by the scientific community and management agencies.
 The findings from these projects contribute to resource management and provide state-of-the-art educational opportunities for students.

-Long-term projects generally involve collection of specific data over long periods of time (generally many years).
+Long-term projects generally involve collection of specific data over several years.
 These projects are instrumental in providing the background information that forms the back-bone of short-term efforts and are also necessary to monitor trends.
 However, these types of studies produce scientific results at a much lower rate.

-Virtually all projects undertaken by the Research Department at Pacific Whale Foundation have some management or conservation implications, although some aspects of traditional scientific inquiry are also pursued depending on the expertise and interest of the scientists that make up our research team from time to time.
+Virtually all projects undertaken by the Research Department at Pacific Whale Foundation have some management or conservation implications for the environment.
+Our aim is to use traditional scientific inquiry and the expertise and interest of the scientists that form the PWF Research Team.